Our Pre-school offers:-

 Fantastic outdoor learning at Forest School.

-We also offer 30 hours free funding a week (term time only – if you are eligible).
+We offer up to 30 hours funding a week (if eligible).

 Meet Our Staff

-Hello, I am Sally Miller and I am the Preschool Deputy Supervisor.
+Hello, I am Sally.
 I started at the Preschool in November 2017.
 My daughter attended here and I'm very happy to be part of the lovely team.

 Hello, I am the Preschool Administrator.
-I have taken over from Sue after her decision to take early retirement.
-I am an experienced administrator and looking forward to working with the team and Committee Members.
+I joined the team in September 2021.
+I am an experienced administrator and enjoy working with the team and Committee Members.

 We were one of the first pre-schools in Norfolk to use a key-person approach to settle and care for the children that attend.
 The key-person approach has been in use here for over fifteen years.
 It has now been adopted by nearly all settings as recognised best practice.
 When each child begins Preschool the staff see which adult he/she ‘warms to’, where possible this will be the child’s key-person.
 The key-person is specifically responsible for, and close to, a small group of children so each child receives plenty of adult time and attention.